Lara Robinson

 Lara Robinson (born 1 January 1998) is an Australian actress who has appeared in films, television series, and theatre productions.

 Career

 Robinson has appeared in a remake of a 1978 Australian thriller Long Weekend starring Claudia Karvan as well as an American science fiction drama, Knowing, starring Nicolas Cage and Rose Byrne.
 She has also made guest television appearances on television series such as City Homicide and Elephant Princess.
 Robinson joined the cast of Winners & Losers in 2012 as student Tilly Young.
+Apart from acting, She is also a musician and dancer.

-She is also a musician and dancer.
+In 2024, she produced and directed a play titled Yaya As...
+The Wise Men of Chelm.
+It played at the King's Head Theatre and Camden People's Theatre.